alvarlagerlof/neurodiversity/CODE_OF_CONDUCT.md

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
+* Referring to people by their preferred names and pronouns and using gender-neutral pronouns when uncertain
 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience